 1. Introduction:

-wishes to enter into negotiations with ADIB for providing services relating to Project Name , one Party (the “Recipient”) may receive from the other Party (the “Owner”) information which is confidential and proprietary to the Owner only for the purpose of the Project discussions for evaluating and responding to proposals for the provision of the Project received from one another and only during the period of time stated in Section 6 below.
+Entity Name wishes to enter into negotiations with ADIB for providing services relating to Project Name , one Party (the “Recipient”) may receive from the other Party (the “Owner”) information which is confidential and proprietary to the Owner only for the purpose of the Project discussions for evaluating and responding to proposals for the provision of the Project received from one another and only during the period of time stated in Section 6 below.
 The Owner is willing to disclose this information to the Recipient pursuant to the terms and conditions of this Agreement.

 2. Interpretation: